I was employed by the University of Florida from 1972-2010. I have

 (2012), Portuguese-Galician Biometry Meeting (2013), New England

-about 35 countries
+courses in about 35 countries

 Book Information and Supplemental Files